openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ### Things

-Same Configuration is needed for all Thingds
+Same Configuration is needed for all Things

 | Parameter       | Type    | Description                           |
 |-----------------|---------|---------------------------------------|